 Described as an adorable, calm boy who likes stories and attention, Bibby is a four-year-old domestic short-haired male cat.
 Unfortunately, Bibby was a stray, so the centre has no background information.

-He likes to play and use his scratching post and is looking for his forever home with a family with no other cats or dogs.
-Bibby can live with school-age children.
+He likes to play and use his scratching post.
+Bibby is looking for his forever home with a family without other cats or dogs.
+He can live with school-age children.

 5. Mitzi